luis-orantes/doc-dev-notes/notes/english/mobile/ios/install/xcode/README.md

 ## 1.- Install Xcode

-Open the App Store and search for Xcode.
-Install the App.
+Open the App Store and search for Xcode and nstall the App.